 You are bike commuting to work one day and notice an obnoxious clicking noise on the back wheel of your bicycle.
-Pulling over to a side curb you find that there’s a spoke detached from the rim, but you don’t worry much and tie the spoke around another to get to work on time.
-After a week of riding, you later find yourself forking out $100+ for a new bicycle rim from neglecting to get the original spoke fixed.
-Several spokes on the back wheel have broken which caused the bicycle rim to warp and bend.
+Several spokes on the back wheel have broken which has now caused the bicycle rim to warp and bend.
+You may be wondering why is this happening.
+Here’s a question you might ask yourself:

-What some cyclist fail to realize is that all the weight of a bicycle with its rider is concentrated on the hub.
-The spokes hold the hub of a wheel and transfer that weight to the wheel.
+The spokes of a bike wheel hold the hub and transfer that weight to the wheel.
 So the purpose of the spokes is that they allow stiffness in the wheel making the wheel more efficient when spinning.
+What some cyclists fail to realize is that all the weight of a bicycle with its rider is concentrated on the hub.

 There is science behind this madness and I encourage you to read on to find out for yourself what purpose wheel spokes serve.
 My goal is to explain this purpose, with all its complexity, in the simplest form.